 10 Steps To Take When Your Pet Has Cancer

 Facing a cancer diagnosis of a loved one is difficult on many levels.
 When your companion animal has been diagnosed with cancer, it is easy to feel helpless.
 There are steps that you can take to educate yourself and care for your animal with cancer.
-The following ten steps will ease your stress and help you understand what to do when you hear the words: “your pet has cancer.
+The following ten steps will ease your stress and help you understand what to do when you hear the words: “Your pet has cancer."

-1. Recognize that cancer in pets is common.
+1. Recognize that Cancer in Pets is Common

 The fact that your pet developed cancer is not unusual.
-As your pet ages, their immune system weakens and cancer becomes a higher risk, just like in humans.
+As your pet ages, its immune system weakens and cancer becomes a higher risk, just like in humans.
 You and your pet are not alone during these difficult times.

 2. Learn About Your Pet’s Cancer

 Your pet has been diagnosed with cancer.
 Cancer is a disease that results from the uncontrolled growth of cells in the body.
 Cancers are often named for the type of cell that is growing out of control.
 The terms cancer, malignancy, and neoplasia may be used interchangeably – they are just different ways to say cancer.

 There are many types of cancer and each behaves differently.
 Some forms of cancer have the ability to spread to other sites in the body, which may be far from the original site.
 This occurs because these cancer cells can enter the blood or lymph vessels and be carried to other organs.
 When the cancer has spread to other areas of the body, it is called metastasis.

 As for any diagnosis, in a pet or a person, educate yourself on the options, costs involved, and the pros and cons of treating your pet.

 3. Understand Your Pet’s Treatment Options